StephenGill/a11y-guidance.github.io/meeting-standards.md

 To meet the digital service standard for UK central government services, you’ll need to carry out an audit during the beta phase.

-## Publishing an accessibility statement
+## Accessibility statements

-From <span style="color:red;">[DATE]</span> you must publish an accessibility statement at a prominent place in your service, website or app.
+You will need to publish an accessibility statement at a prominent place in your service, website or mobile app.
 For example, digital services on GOV.UK should add a link to the footer of each page.
+The accessibility statement should be published as an HTML page.

 The accessibility statement must say:

 - which parts of your service meets accessibility standards and which parts don't
 - if parts of the service don't meet accessiblity standards, why that's the case
-- what disbled users should do if they can't access the online version of the service
+- how people with access needs can use parts of the service that don't meet accessibility standards

-<p style="color:red;">[QUESTION: do we have a good example of an accessibility statement to link to ?]</p>
+- how to report accessibility problems with the service

+The EU will publish a model accessibility statement by December 2018.

+There's a legal requirement to publish your accessibility statement by:

+- September 2019 for new services and websites
+- September 2020 for services and websites created before 23 September 2018
+- June 2021 for mobile apps

 ## More about WCAG 2.0